mark-j-chilvers/mesh-cross-domain/README.md

 # mesh-cross-domain

-These are example steps to test out exposing a target service that is deployed in another domain / fleet / service mesh.
+These are example steps to test out exposing a target service that is deployed in another domain (i.e. GKE fleet & service mesh).

-Note - we are using ASM here (have not tried with CSM).
+Note - we are using ASM here (untested with CSM).

 MeshCA is the default when enabling ASM via the GKE Fleet.
 When using MeshCA certs share a common root.